Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

 \item For the first example, split up the qubits up in a ``control register'' of size $c$ and a ``target register'' of size $t$ (i.e., $n = t +c$).
 Next, let $C\mathrm{-}U_i(\theta_i)$ denote the controlled gate that applies the $t$-qubit parameterized unitary $U_i(\theta_i)$ to the target register if the control register is in the state $|i\rangle$.
 Finally, consider the ansatz

 Note that the matrix of $W(\theta)$ is given by the block matrix

 For this choice of ansatz, if the final measurement projects onto $\ell = m2^t$ ($m < 2^c$) computational basis states, then by Proposition~\ref{thm:vc} the VC dimension is at most $\ell^2 + 1$.
 Note that $t$ is a controllable hyperparameter that can be used to tune the VC dimension.
 In particular, we can set it such that the resulting VC dimension is not exponential in $n$.
+Let us now consider the other bound $\dim\big(\mathrm{Span}\big(\mathbb{O}\big)\big) + 1$ from Proposition~\ref{thm:vc}.
+For this choice of ansatz, computing the quantity in Eq.~\eqref{eq:bound2} is also straightforward due to the block structure of the unitary.
+Moreover, for this choice of ansatz the inequalities in Lemma~\ref{lemma:quadratic} are strict, which shows why being able to compute the quantity in Eq.~\eqref{eq:bound1} does not always imply that we can also compute the quantity in Eq.~\eqref{eq:bound2} (i.e., one is not simply the square of the other).

 \item For the second example, consider an ansatz that is composed of parameterized gates of the form $U(\theta) = e^{i\theta P}$ for some Pauli string $P \in \{X, Y, Z, I\}^{\otimes n}$.
 Specifically, consider the ansatz